Internal Communications

 If company executives are ineffective at communication, it will trickle down to the frontline workers.
 If your frontline workers are not happy, your company risks high turnover and loss of profit.

 To meet their needs, make sure you provide them with context of when and why things in the company change.
-86% of frontline workers want to be informed and 80% want their performance measured.
+Notably, 65% of frontline leaders believe they have effective communication strategies, but only 35% of frontline workers feel heard.
+This highlights the importance of transparent communication to bridge the gap between management and employees.

 When management fails to communicate, employees become less engaged.
 Sadly, an alarming 85% of employees are disengaged today.